Panrainwalker/my_CGFD2D/README.md

 # CGFD2D (MATLAB Version)

-This is a MATLAB implementation of the **Collocated-grid Finite-Difference (CGFD)** method for 2D elastic wave simulation in isotropic media.
-The method follows the framework developed by Prof. Wei Zhang and collaborators, widely used in seismic wave modeling research.
+This repository contains a MATLAB implementation of the **Collocated-grid Finite-Difference (CGFD)** method for 2D elastic wave propagation simulation in isotropic media.

+This implementation is based on the numerical frameworks developed by Prof. Zhang and his collaborators.
+The code is being developed as part of my independent effort to learn, implement, and understand seismic wave modeling.

 > ⚠️ Note: This version does **not** implement curvilinear grids.